Developer(s) – Adrenium Games

-Though the combat is as wonderfully and unusually variable as it is, problems arise during fights, since the control scheme wasn’t handled as well as industry standard had set even by that time.
-I think it would’ve helped the developed if some form of target locking system had been put into place, since that has been considered the key feature of any control scheme within action-adventure games since Ocarina of Time, and is still adhered to today, since the upcoming Bloodborne makes use of use mechanics.
+Though the combat is as wonderfully and unusually variable as it is, problems arise during fights since the control scheme wasn’t handled as well as industry standards had set even by that time.
+I think it would’ve helped the developed if some form of target locking system had been put into place, since that has been considered the key feature of any control scheme within action-adventure games since Ocarina of Time, and is still adhered to today since the upcoming Bloodborne makes use of use mechanics.
 Otherwise, however, there are no further problems, and it is quite impressive how the developers managed to implement such a varied combat system on an early sixth generation game.

 Lifespan – 6.5/10

-The game can be made to last round 15 to 20 hours, which for even a semi-open world isn’t outstanding, but is not unforgivable.
+The game can be made to last around 15 to 20 hours, which for even a semi-open world isn’t outstanding, but is not unforgivable.
 There was easily enough room for more side quests to be added, and for more extras included to further encourage exploration, since I estimate that the world in Azurik is about as big as that of Ocarina of Time, and by that logic, the limitations would seem to have manifested within the developer’s imagination as opposed to them being able to cite hardware limitations.